Motion Picture Production Rentals

 The handcar is based in Southern California in the City of Santa Clarita, about 30 minutes north of Hollywood.
 I have put together a page detailing hand car shooting locations.

-My Handcar is offered in authentic yellow safety paint of the era.
+My Handcar is offered in authentic red.
+Handcars of the period were painted with oxide red made from iron ore.
 Inquire for rental rate.
 If repainting is necessary by the studio then an additional charge applies.

 I also own an antique railroad bicycle type car known as a velocipede.
 The machine was a popular inspection device for one or two man crews between 1880 and World War II.
 The machine is propelled by the operator pulling the handle towards the chest.
 My velocipede is an original model circa 1900 and is available for rent.